parides55/capitals-quiz/README.md

 ## Features

 - The main feature of the whole webpage, which also helps a lot to make it fully responsive, is keeping the same structure of content throughout all the pages.
 All content are centerd and contained in a div which takes the full viewport height and width of the device.
+In some mobile devices, in order to accommodate more content the viewport height was extend beyond 100vh.
-- The features available to use in the game are a home button, which always will bring you to the main landing page, a menu icon, which provides selections to the Instructions of the game, to view the 3 highest scores and to access the contact form, buttons that are designed to give a nice flow and control to the user to start the game, go to the next question or play again.
-Each features is designed to be easily identified and understoond and give to the user an easy way to navigate around the game.
+- The features available to use in the game are a home button, which always will bring you to the main landing page, a menu icon, which provides selections to the Instructions of the game, to view the 3 highest scores and to access the contact form, buttons that are designed to give a nice flow and control to the user to start the game, go to the next question or play again, and all of them have a hoover effect to clearly show the users that they are selectable and active.
+Each feature is designed to be easily identified and understoond and give to the user an easy way to navigate around the game.

 ### Existing Features